pgcopydb stream

 --endpos LSN position where to stop receiving changes

-usage: pgcopydb stream transform <json filename> <sql filename>
+usage: pgcopydb stream apply

 --target Postgres URI to the target database